 Crohn’s disease causes severe long-term inflammation within the digestive tract.
 It’s one of the two most common inflammatory bowel diseases, along with ulcerative colitis.
-Crohn’s disease usually occurs in the small intestine and the first part of the large intestine, however the inflammation can occur anywhere from your mouth down to your anus.
+Crohn’s disease usually occurs in the small intestine and the first part of the large intestine, however, the inflammation can occur anywhere from the mouth to the anus.

 Many people experience serious gastrointestinal symptoms with Crohn’s disease.
 The disease can eventually cause complications like scar tissue narrowing of the intestine (stricture) and abnormal tunnels from your bowel to other organs (fistula).
 Crohn’s disease also increases your risk of colorectal cancer.

-Crohn’s disease symptoms can be mild to severe and typically develop slowly, but in some cases they may start suddenly.
+Crohn’s disease symptoms can range from mild to severe and typically develop slowly, but in some cases, they may start suddenly.
 The disease commonly occurs in bouts, with periods of remission in which you’re symptom-free and relapse in which you experience symptoms.

 During a relapse, common symptoms include: